Frequently asked question

 💡 A Therapeutic Melody is not a direct vendor, but we work closely with many families who receive support through these programs.
 Parents make payments directly to A Therapeutic Melody, and we’re happy to provide invoices and documentation for reimbursement or approval..

-Many families are able to get partial or full reimbursement through the following options:
+A: Many families are able to receive partial or full reimbursement through the following options:

 1. Regional Center

-Coverage varies: Some centers fund “Music Therapy,” others only cover “Music Lessons.”
+Coverage varies: Some centers fund "Music Therapy," while others only cover "Music Lessons."

-• Parents often act as “mini-vendors,” paying upfront and getting reimbursed later.
+Parents often act as “mini-vendors”, paying upfront and requesting reimbursement.

-Many families use HSA accounts to cover music therapy.
-We’ll provide an invoice with a brief service description you can submit for reimbursement.
+We’ll provide an invoice with a brief service description that can be submitted for reimbursement.

 3. Private Insurance (less common)

-Some families have successfully received reimbursement through private insurance, though coverage is rare.
-A Therapeutic Melody:
+Some families have successfully received reimbursement through private insurance, although this is less common.

 Q: What is the process for signing up?